diSed-dao/algo_multiwallet/README.md

 yarn add @xbacked-dao/algorand-wallet-select
 ```

-2. Add algorand-wallet-select to your Dapp as follows
+2. Adding algorand-wallet-select to our Dapp as follows

 ```javascript
 import { WalletSelector } from "algorand-wallet-select";